 So we keep running down the same old track, getting the same tired results, and never feeling a sense of true contentment.
 Because our regular habits are what we know; they feel comfortable in a funny sort of way.

-9 Key Beliefs to Help You Heal
+9 Things to Know If You Want to Heal

 I’ve fallen prey to all these same obstacles myself.
 But, in the process of seeking my own wholeness, these are a few things I’ve come to know for certain about healing: